 It is important to follow the instructions for using an AED and to consult with medical professionals if you have any questions or concerns

 If the victim has a pacemaker implanted, it will be just below the skin, usually in the upper left chest.
 It will be a small bump about two inches long, and you may even see a scar over the area.

-A pacemaker keeps the heart beating at the proper rate and from beating too slow.
+A pacemaker keeps the heart beating at the proper rate and from beating too slowly.
 It helps control abnormal heart rhythms, and it will only activate if it is needed.
-If you are dealing with an Implantable Cardiverter-Defibrillator (ICD) it will be a slightly bigger device, but similar to a pacemaker.
-It sends electrical pulses, or shocks, to the heart when it senses any abnormalities in heartbeat, and helps those who have an irregular heartbeat, or are at risk for sudden cardiac arrest.
+If you are dealing with an Implantable Cardioverter-Defibrillator (ICD) it will be a slightly bigger device, but similar to a pacemaker.
+It sends electrical pulses, or shocks, to the heart when it senses any abnormalities in the heartbeat, and helps those who have an irregular heartbeat or are at risk for sudden cardiac arrest.

-ICDs will initially send low-energy pulses to restore heart rhythm, but switch to high-energy pulses when the low-energy shocks are ineffective.
-Pacemakers, however, only give low-energy electrical pulses to restore regular heartbeat.
+ICDs will initially send low-energy pulses to restore heart rhythm but switch to high-energy pulses when the low-energy shocks are ineffective.
+Pacemakers, however, only give low-energy electrical pulses to restore a regular heartbeat.
 It is always a possibility for both devices to malfunction, and fail to deliver the lifesaving intervention a victim needs.

-When you are placing the AED pads on the patients chest, your goal is to “sandwich” the heart.
+When you are placing the AED pads on the patient’s chest, your goal is to “sandwich” the heart.
 When you think about it this way, you will realize that placing the AED pad a few inches below where you would normally place it is still acceptable.
 If the implanted pacemaker delivers a low-energy shock while you are attempting to use an AED, you will simply wait for 30 to 60 seconds for the pacemaker to complete the shock.
-Don’t worry about damaging the device, most are designed to withstand external defibrillation, and saving the victims life is much more important than saving a machine.
+Don’t worry about damaging the device, most are designed to withstand external defibrillation, and saving the victim’s life is much more important than saving a machine.